For scholarship information, click here.

 While a portion of UWL’s annual budget comes from state funds, the total operating budget is also funded through tuition and fees, grants and your support.
 Your gift increases UWL’s ability to offer quality education and services as affordably as possible.

 Our centralized organization provides efficiency and these benefits are passed on to our donors.
 When you partner with the UWL Foundation, you’ll work with people who not only work directly with UWL, but are also experts in the private funding process.
 Not only do we reduce costs through our organization, but we also are able to keep donor designated gifts distinct from public funds, ensuring donor intent, confidentiality, accurate disbursements and compliance.
-This also ensures that gifts for La Crosse will be administered in La Crosse by the Foundation and will not be administered in Madison by the UW System.

 Your participation counts, not just in dollars, but also as a vote of confidence in the University.
 Annual giving is an indicator of the University's strength and quality, as well as a benchmark for corporations, foundations and organizations as they consider whether to give to UWL.
 By making an annual gift of any size to the UWL Fund, you can show your support and have an impact on the University's future.
 The great power of donor participation is the strength of numbers.
 Together, we can achieve so much more than any one of us alone.